Robustness Measures in Distributionally Robust Optimization: Worst-case sensitivity: Explicit formulas

 \section{Worst-case sensitivity: Explicit formulas}

-DRO maps out nearly Pareto optimal solutions for a multi-objective problem with expected cost (performance) and worst-case sensitivity (robustness) as objectives.
-This suggests that we select the uncertainty set for the worst-case problem according to the properties of its sensitivity measure and its size to balance the tradeoff.

-To facilitate this, we derive explicit expressions for worst-case sensitivity for a selection of commonly adopted uncertainty sets including smooth $\phi$-divergence, Total Variation, budgeted uncertainty sets, uncertainty sets corresponding to a convex combination of the nominal distribution and a CVaR-type uncertainty set, and the Wasserstein metric.
+The regularized--nominal approximation \eqref{eq:DRO-mean-sensitivity} shows that DRO makes a tradeoff between performance and robustness and that DRO solutions depend critically on the sensitivity measure induced by the uncertainty set.
+In this section we characterize the sensitivity measure induced by a selection of commonly used uncertainty sets (smooth $\phi$-divergence, total variation, budgeted uncertainty sets, uncertainty sets corresponding to a convex combination of the nominal distribution and a CVaR-type uncertainty set, and the Wasserstein metric).
 The resulting sensitivity measures can be very different and have a substantial impact on the DRO solution, highlighting the importance of sensitivity when selecting uncertainty sets.
+Table \ref{table:summary} and Figure \ref{fig:sensitivity} show the sensitivity measures induced by different uncertainty sets.

 We focus in this section on discrete random variables and treat random variables as an $n$-vector.
 Let $\mathsf{f}:=(f_1,...,f_n)^\top$ and $\mathsf{p}:=(p_1,...,p_n)^\top$, where $p_i$ is the probability mass on $f_i$.
 Without loss of generality, we assume that $p_i>0$ for all $i=1,...,n$.
 Likewise, we reserve $\mathsf{q}:=(q_1,...,q_n)^\top$ for an alternative probability distribution $\mathbb{Q}$, and $\mathbb{E}_{\mathsf{p}}(\mathsf{f}):=\mathsf{p}^\top\mathsf{f}$, $\mathbb{V}_{\mathsf{p}}(\mathsf{f})$, and $\mathcal{S}_{\mathsf{p}}(\mathsf{f})$ denote, respectively, expectation $\mathbb{E}_{\mathbb{P}}[f]$, variance $\mathbb{V}_{\mathbb{P}}[f]$, and worst-case sensitivity $\mathcal{S}_{\mathbb{P}}[f]$ of $\mathsf{f}\equiv f$ under $\mathsf{p}\equiv \mathbb{P}$.
 In addition, $\mathsf{1}$ and $\mathsf{0}$ denote column vectors with all entries being $1$'s and $0$'s, respectively.
 Many of our results have generalizations to more complex settings.
 The restriction to discrete random variables enables us to communicate our message with minimal technical fuss.
 For the purposes of readability, all proofs can be found in Appendix \ref{App:WCSproofs}.